Going to School With Food Allergies

 During the School Year

-- Once school starts, consider speaking at "Back to School" night or whenever you will first meet other parents.
+- When school starts, consider speaking at "Back to School" night or whenever you will first meet other parents.
 Meeting you in person can help get others to participate in keeping your child safe.

 No matter how cooperative your child's school and teacher are, the most important preparation you can do is with your son or daughter.
 With time and education, your child will be able to take more responsibility for his or her safety.